linpengcheng/PurefunctionPipelineDataflow/doc/comment_complicated_pl.md

 Copyright © 2021.11.22 Lin Pengcheng.
 All rights reserved.

+If programming languages are a tool, there is no absolute security tool in this world, only scientific methods, architecture and systems are the guarantee of security.

 The reason why all the questions in this article are too complicated is because they try to solve all the problems in a programming language.

 If you use the correct programming paradigm and architecture, these problems are very simple.
 If the programming paradigm and architecture are wrong, you don't want to correct it,